nicolasblanco/rails_param/README.md

 ## Introduction

-Rails makes it easy to deal with HTTP parameters when they are linked to a model or an ActiveModel class.

-If you are building a complex search form, don’t hesitate to link it to a non-persistent ActiveModel class, like ActiveModel::Model.
-There are many resources on the Web to learn this kind of good practices, and stay in the “thin controller” rule.
+This library is handy if you want to validate a few numbers of parameters directly inside your controller.

+For example : you are building a search action and want to validate that the `sort` parameter is set and only set to something like `desc` or `asc`.

+Little warning : this library should not be used to validate a large number of parameters or parameters sent via a form or namespaced.
+There is already a great framework included in Rails (ActiveModel::Model) which can be used to create virtual classes with all the validations you already know and love from Rails.
+Remember to always try to stay in the “thin controller” rule.

+See [this](http://blog.remarkablelabs.com/2012/12/activemodel-model-rails-4-countdown-to-2013) page to see an example on how to build a contact form using ActiveModel::Model.

 But sometimes, it’s not practical to create an external class just to validate and convert a few parameters.
 In this case, you may use this gem.
 It allows you to easily do validations and conversion of the parameters directly in your controller actions using a simple method call.